-and consider its average along $y$: $C_{+-}(\Delta x) = \langle C_{+-}(\Delta x, \Delta y) \rangle_{\Delta y}$ which measures the polarization of individual configurations.
-The insets of Fig.~\ref{fig:op} show that a strong asymmetry emerges upon plastic deformation for both models.
-We identify this asymmetry as the most basic origin of the Bauschinger effect~\cite{abel_bauschinger_1972}.
-Furthermore, we introduce $o:=\int_0^{a} [C_{+-}(\Delta x)-C_{+-}(-\Delta x)] \text{d}\Delta x$ as a measure of internal polarization.
-According to Fig.~\ref{fig:op}, this parameter initially increases linearly with strain for both models.
-At larger strains, there is an observable difference that may be attributed to various finite-size effects that emerge in different ways in the two distinct simulation approaches.
+which measures the polarization of individual configurations.
+Indeed Fig.~\ref{fig:cpm} shows that a strong asymmetry emerges upon plastic deformation for both models.
+In addition, a quick, exponential decay follows the peak in the $x>0$ domain, with a characteristic distance of approx.~5 average dislocation spacings.
+This length scale can be identified with the characteristic width of the DDWs.
+We identify this asymmetry as the most basic origin of the Bauschinger effect~\cite{abel_bauschinger_1972} as it will be discussed below.

-We now address the role of SCDD parameters in the patterning instability.
-Figure \ref{fig:phase_diagram} plots the dependence of parameter $o$ on the coefficients of the gradient terms $D$ and $A$.
-The presence of DDWs is only weakly affected by $A$ and is conditioned on $D^*\gtrsim 0.2$, that is, $D\lesssim-0.2$ in the fully polarized case.
-This means that, as expected, the backstress $\tau_b$ strongly influences the dipolar wall formation.
-Moreover, $\tau_d$ is a diffusive term \cite{groma_dislocation_2016}, so increasing $A$ leads to smoothening of the dislocation patterns, whereas modifying $Y$ and $a$ primarily affect the scale and shape of the stress-strain curves.
-A more detailed analysis will be published elsewhere.